 It's also worth remembering that because certain people represent certain roles (FOP, FOD, FOR) in one particular opportunity, those self-same people might all assume different roles (or none) if you're engaged in pursuing another opportunity with the same organisation.
 That's the point about flexible opportunity management models.
 They recognise and carry within them the inherent truth that nothing ever stays the same and people’s needs and decision guidelines are constantly changing.
 If you are a truly skilled strategic seller, no matter how many people sit on that buying committee, your navigation skills and consultative behaviours should win through.

-Learn more about the three foci, build stronger customer relationships and win more business opportunities with our Account Strategy training that gives salespeople the insight, techniques and strategy to deal with larger and more complex sales.
+Learn more about the three foci, build stronger customer relationships and win more business opportunities with our SPIN Opportunity Management training that gives salespeople the insight, techniques and strategy to deal with larger and more complex sales.